Golden-Armor-Studios/BattleDawnPro/readme.md

-# BattleDon – Editor Operations Toolkit
+# BattleDawnPro – Editor Operations Toolkit

-BattleDon’s Unity editor tooling centralises live-game configuration so designers can stay in sync with Firestore without leaving the editor.
+BattleDawnPro’s Unity editor tooling centralises live-game configuration so designers can stay in sync with Firestore without leaving the editor.
 This plug-in bundles research/buff/attribute management, Firestore migrations, GitHub-based authentication, and the new Maps workflow in one place.

 ## Features